lukewestern/malta/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `malta` for local development.

 1. Download a copy of `malta` locally.
-2. Install `malta` using `poetry`:

-    ```console
-    $ poetry install
+2. Create and activate a virtual environment (recommended):

+    ```bash
+    python3 -m venv venv
+    source venv/bin/activate       # On Windows use `venv\Scripts\activate`
     ```

-3. Use `git` (or similar) to create a branch for local development and make your changes:

-    ```console
-    $ git checkout -b name-of-your-bugfix-or-feature
+3. Install the package in editable mode with pip:

+    ```bash
+    pip install -e .
     ```

+4. Install development dependencies:

+    ```bash
+    pip install -r requirements-dev.txt
+    ```

+5. Use `git` (or similar) to create a branch for local development and make your changes:

+    ```bash
+    git checkout -b name-of-your-bugfix-or-feature
+    ```

-4. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.
+6. When you're done making changes, check that your changes conform to any code formatting requirements and pass any tests.

-5. Commit your changes and open a pull request.
+7. Commit your changes and open a pull request.

 ## Pull Request Guidelines